piotr-machura/arch-setup/README.md

 # Arch setup
 This is a repository containing the configuration of my personal Arch Linux system.
+The changes to  my home directory are directly tracked on the "dots" branch, master is for documentation and license only.

 ## Cloning the repository
 This section descibes a full "dotfile installation", which should (ideally) come right after installing Arch and booting properly for the first time.
+Feel free to skip it and

 1. Create an alias `alias dots="/usr/bin/git --git-dir=$HOME/.conifg/dots --work-tree=$HOME"`
 2. Clone the repo `git clone --single-branch --branch dots --bare https://github.com/piotr-machura/arch-setup.git $HOME/.config/dots`